 - Spelling Bonus: E-K-G temporarily increases the scores for the bumpers, while R-E-S-C-U-E lights the ramp for Player's Choice.

 - There's also "Super Life Force", available after saving 120 lives.
-It is the same as "Life Force", except completing all six shots awards one billion points.
+It is the same as "Life Force", except that it adds an extra shot, and completing all seven shots awards one billion points.